MadBomber/aia/README.md

 See the `@options` hash in the `cli.rb` file for a complete list.
 There are some config items that do not necessarily make sense for use as an envar over-ride.
 For example if you set `export AIA_DUMP=yaml` then `aia` would dump a config file in HAML format and exit every time it is ran until you finally did `unset AIA_DUMP`

 In addition to these config items for `aia` the optional command line parameters for the backend prompt processing utilities (mods and sgpt) can also be set using envars with the "AIA_" prefix.
 For example "export AIA_TOPP=1.0" will set the "--topp 1.0" command line option for the `mods` utility when its used as the backend processor.

+### System Environment Variables inside of a Prompt

+The cpmmand line option "--env" instructs `aia` to replace any system environment variable references in the prompt text with the value of the system envornment variable.
+So patterns like $HOME and ${HOME} in the prompt will be replaced with the value of ENV['HOME'].

+As an added bonus, dynamic content can be inserted into the prompt using the pattern $(shell command) where the output of the shell command will replace the $(...) pattern.

+That's enough power to get anyone into deep trouble.
+Wait there's more coming.
+Do you want a full programming language in your prompt?
+Feel like running the prompt through ERB before sending it to the backend?
+I've been thinking about it.
+Should be a simple thing to do.
+Yes it was.

+## *E*mbedded *R*u*B*y (ERB)

+The --erb options now submits the prompt text through the ERB parser for execution before environment variable, keyword and dynamic shell replace take place.
+With this much dynamic prompt manipulation we should really be able to get into trouble!

+If you are not a Rubyist and do not know about ERB see this [webpage](https://ruby-doc.org/stdlib-3.0.0/libdoc/erb/rdoc/ERB.html) for some information about the power of embedded Ruby.

 ## Prompt Directives